Ford Fiesta Brake Problems: Common Issues & Solutions Guide

 Solution

-- Brake disc inspection: Replace if damaged beyond limits
+- Brake disc inspection: Replace if scored or worn beyond minimum thickness

-- Clean foreign debris: Remove stones or metal objects
+- Check for foreign debris: Remove stones or metal objects from the caliper-rotor gap

 DIY Difficulty: Medium | Time: 2-4 hours